 Such situations call for a photo recovery software such as Stellar Photo Recovery that brings native support for all Nikon camera file formats

-The software works in complex loss situations and recovers even from reformatted or corrupt SD card, microSD card, SDHC, SDXC, hard drive, pen drive etc.
+The software works in complex loss situations and recovers even from reformatted or corrupt SD cards, microSD cards, SDHC, SDXC, hard drives, pen drives, etc.